vadim-chiriac/ro_law_mcp/README.md

 ## Summary

 This MCP server enables AI assistants to search and retrieve Romanian legislation documents from the official government database at `legislatie.just.ro`.
-It provides several search methods including content search, title search, number search, and exact document lookup by type, number, year, and issuer.
+Currently, only retrieval and search in a single document is supported.

 ### Key Features

-- **Multiple Search Methods**: Search by content, title, document number, or exact identification
+- **Document Parsing**: Create structured data from the raw text of a legal document
 - **Document Content Search**: Precise text search within specific identified documents with contextual excerpts
+- **Document Article Retrieval**: Retrieve one or more specific articles from a legal document
-- **Document Changes Tracking**: Retrieves amendment information since the API only provides original document text, not consolidated versions
+- **Document Changes Tracking**: Retrieves amendment metadata since the API only provides original document text, not consolidated versions
 - **Smart Mappings**: Handles various document type and issuer name variations with centralized mapping files
-- **Size Management**: Automatically manages response sizes for optimal performance with AI assistants
 - **MCP Protocol**: Compatible with Claude Desktop and other MCP-enabled applications

 ## Installation